chrsep/go-devtools/README.md

 Simple Docker image for a nice go apps development experience.

+## Example usage
+These are a few example of usage you could try to run:
+1. Simple example in the [./example](https://github.com/chrsep/go-devtools/blob/master/example/docker-compose.yml) folder
+1. A more complex usage on my other [project](https://github.com/chrsep/vor/blob/master/docker-compose.yml) folder

 ## Features
 1. live-reload, using [air](https://github.com/cosmtrek/air)
 2. debugger, using [go-delve](https://github.com/go-delve/delve).
 Runs on port `40000`